artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 # Ripes processors

 ## Basic use
-As we saw in the first lab, Ripes allows simulating many aspects of computer organization, structure, and architecture.
-In this lab, we will use it to visualize the execution of programs in the 5-stage pipeline simulated by Ripes.

-Ripes offers different processor models, and we are interested in using the 5-stage pipelined processor, which is very similar to the one studied in theory.
-To configure Ripes for this processor, follow these steps:
+Ripes allows simulating many aspects of computer organization, structure, and architecture.
+In this lab, we will use it to visualize the execution of programs in the Single-Cycle processor and in the 5-stage Pipelined processor.
+As an example, to configure Ripes for the Pipelined processor, follow these steps:

 1. Start the Ripes simulator.
 2. Open the Processor tab and in the ```Select Processor``` icon, choose the processor with the following characteristics: